Paoli, Pennsylvania: Primary and secondary schools

-The Tredyffrin/Easttown School District serves the portions of Paoli CDP in Tredyffrin Township.
+The Tredyffrin/Easttown School District serves the portions of Paoli in Tredyffrin Township.
 The section of Paoli in Willistown Township is served by Great Valley School District.

 The portion of Paoli in T/E are divided between the zoned of Beaumont Elementary School in Easttown Township and Hillside Elementary School in Tredyffrin Township.
 The Great Valley elementary schools, Charlestown, K.D.
 Markley, Sugartown and General Wayne, all filter into Great Valley Middle School.
 Tredyffrin/Easttown operates two middle schools, Tredyffrin/Easttown and Valley Forge, and all district students attend Conestoga High School.
 Great Valley students attend Great Valley High School.

-Delaware Valley Friends School is a school for those with learning differences in Paoli.
-It is adjacent to Station Square, a business complex.
+Delaware Valley Friends School is a school for those with learning differences in Paoli located next to Station Square, a business complex.

 The Roman Catholic Archdiocese of Philadelphia operates Catholic schools.
 St. Norbert School is in Easttown Township, and is outside of the Paoli CDP, but has a Paoli mailing address.
 The school was established in 1956, with the school building built the following year.

 Public libraries

-Tredyffrin Township Libraries operates the Paoli Library within the Paoli CDP.
+Tredyffrin Township Libraries operates the Paoli Library in Paoli.
 The Paoli Library is part of the Chester County Library System.

 Transportation

-Airports

-The Main Line Airport was located near the town.